Glossary hero image

 Conclusion

 Nutritional deficiencies can lead to serious health issues if left untreated.
 By maintaining a diverse, nutrient-rich diet and addressing potential gaps, you can ensure your body functions optimally.
-Prioritising whole foods, regular checkups, and mindful supplementation can help prevent deficiencies and promote long-term health.
+Prioritizing whole foods, regular checkups, and mindful supplementation can help prevent deficiencies and promote long-term health.

-Related terms
+Related Terms

 1. Malnutrition – A condition resulting from insufficient or imbalanced nutrient intake.